wp-plugins/wp-colorbox/readme.txt

 none

 == Changelog ==

+= 1.0.6 =
+* Added a new shortcode parameter to apply custom CSS classes on a text/image link

 = 1.0.5 =
 * Added a new shortcode parameter to show the title of a media in lightbox